 I remember feeling a lot of stress about whether or not my absence would be noticed.
 Does that sound ridiculous?
 Or maybe it sounds familiar.
 I remember not wanting to let go of my major projects.
 And wondering what would happen to them while I was gone.
-I remember not knowing when I would be getting back to the office – the nature of my leave, of course, being somewhat unpredictable.
+I remember not knowing when I would be getting back to the office – the nature of my leave, of course, is somewhat unpredictable.

 I was anxious because I did not feel in control.
 And I didn’t know what would happen while I was gone – with myself or with my job.
 I didn’t like that feeling.